FloydZ/TUC/README.md

 After some time I added more and more different kinds of script, which lead to TUC.

 # Features

-Browser
+0. Browser
-Compressor
+0. Compressor
-Music Player with Visualization
+0. Music Player with Visualization
-Video Player
+0. Video Player
-PE Scanner with Signature Parser
+0. PE Scanner with Signature Parser
-Task Manager
+0. Task Manager

+# Usage
+Just run the TUC.au3 with AutoIt.